embedded-office/canopen-stack/docs/_examples/quickstart.md

 #### Application Object Entries

-Next, we need to add some application-specific entries to support the clock functionality of the example:
+Next, we need to add some application-specific object entries to support the clock-functionality of the example:

 | Index:sub          | Type         | Access      | Value  | Description    |
 | ------------------ | ------------ | ----------- | ------ | -------------- |